Measurement of single charged pion production in charged-current $\nu_\mu$-Ar interactions with the MicroBooNE detector: Cross-Section Extraction

 The cross sections presented in this work are given in a regularized truth space, obtained through an unfolding procedure applied to the measured event rates.
 This allows for direct comparisons between different experiments and facilitates interpretation in the context of theoretical models.
 The cross section in the regularized truth-space bin $a$ is defined as:

-where $D_\beta$ and $B_\beta$ represent the selected data events and the background prediction in the measured bin $\beta$; $N_{\text{Ar}}$ is the number of argon nuclei within the fiducial volume; $\Phi$ denotes the integrated flux; $\Delta x_a$ is the width of bin $a$ in the kinematic variable $x$.
-The term $U_{a\beta}$ is the unfolding matrix, which, when applied to the background-subtracted data, provides an estimate of the true signal event counts for each bin.
+where $D_\beta$ and $B_\beta$ represent the selected data events and the background prediction, including cosmic backgrounds, in the measured bin $\beta$; $N_{\text{Ar}}$ is the number of argon nuclei within the fiducial volume; $\Phi$ denotes the integrated flux; $\Delta x_a$ is the width of bin $a$ in the kinematic variable $x$.
+The term $U_{a\beta}$ is the unfolding matrix and corrects for both bin-migration effects and selection efficiencies.
+When applied to the background-subtracted data, the unfolding matrix provides an estimate of the true signal event counts for each bin.

 Determining the unfolding matrix is a non-trivial task.
 A straightforward inversion of the response matrix, which maps predicted signal events from truth space bins to measured bins, can amplify noise caused by statistical fluctuations and systematic uncertainties.
 This noise amplification leads to oscillations in the unfolded spectrum.
 To address this, regularization techniques are applied to all differential cross sections, which enforce constraints to stabilize the unfolding.
 These constraints trade some variance for a controlled bias toward a prediction from simulation.
 In this work, the Wiener-SVD technique with a first derivative regularization term is used to obtain an unfolding matrix \cite{Tang:2017rob}.
 The regularization effects are encapsulated in a regularization matrix $A_C$ and the unfolded data results for the kinematic variables live in the regularized truth space described by that matrix.
 To compare truth predictions from generators to the unfolded kinematic variable distributions, $A_C$ needs to be applied first.
 This has been done for all differential cross section comparisons shown in this analysis.
 The regularization matrix is provided in the supplemental material \cite{SupplementalMaterial}.